-At present, Langtang is also the third popular trekking area in Nepal after Annapurna and Everest region.
-Langtang valley opens up into a classical, glacial ‘U’ shape, bounded to the north by the impressive Langtang Himal, beyond which lies Tibet.
+At present, Langtang is also the third popular trekking area in Nepal after the Annapurna and Everest region.
+Langtang valley is one of the classical treks which is bounded by the massive Langtang Himal to the north, beyond which lies Tibet.
 The main peaks surrounding Langtang are Langtang Lirung (7,425m) Kimshun (6,745m) Ghengu Liru(Langtang II (6571m) and Shalbachum(6,918m) to the south.
-The Chimsedang Lekh forms an elevation of peaks which includes Naya-Kanga 5,846m and Gangchempo, Tilman’s beautiful Fluted Peak.
+Chimsedang Lekh shapes an elevation of peaks which includes Gangchempo and Naya-Kanga.
 Beyond, it extends to the Jugal Himal, terminating in Dorje Lakpa (6,980m/22,929ft).

 Trekking in the rich Buddhist culture, warm-friendly locals, and traditional village.
 Panoramic views of Himalayan ranges close from your eyes.
 Accommodation on local lodges owned by indigenous locals.
 Some of the best examples of graded climate conditions in the Central Himalaya are found here.
 Culturally the area is mixed, the home of several ethnic groups which have influenced the natural environment over the centuries.